15 Stores Like Free People That'll Add Variety To Your Wardrobe

 They keep patterns, shapes, and silhouettes simple.
 But what makes Frank And Oak truly unique is their monthly clothing subscription box feature, where you can fill out information about their sizes and personal style in exchange for a monthly box of curated clothing delivered to your front door.
 If some of the clothes don’t fit quite right or aren’t what you’re looking for, don’t worry— you have seven days to return unwanted items for free.

-ModCloth takes current trends and adds a girly, flirty twist that will remind you of picnics and sunny days.
-Inspired by the styles of the 50’s and 60’s, Modcloth’s specializes in wrap dresses, A-line skirts, geometric patterns, and bright florals.
+Miss Selfridge takes current trends and adds a girly, flirty twist that will remind you of picnics and sunny days.
+Their often vintage-inspired designs include cute wrap dresses, A-line skirts, geometric patterns, and bright florals.